 Telemedicine proves invaluable as this children's hospital combats the COVID-19 pandemic.

-The novel coronavirus (COVID-19) pandemic presents an unprecedented challenge to the global health care system, and children's hospitals are leveraging a variety of resources to address the outbreak.
+The COVID-19 pandemic presented an unprecedented challenge to the global health care system, and children's hospitals are leveraging a variety of resources to address the outbreak.
 One established—yet, still emerging—technology that seems a natural fit in the COVID-19 response is telemedicine.
 Among its benefits is the ability to screen potential COVID-19 patients quickly while they are safely isolated in their homes.

 "As a pediatrician, that's what I appreciate most about this platform—there's so much to be said about laying eyes on a kid," says Stormee Williams, M.D., vice president, medical director, Network Development and Innovation at Children's Health in Dallas, Texas.
 "At the same time, we're trying to make sure we provide the appropriate care in the appropriate location and reach families and kids where they are to help them decide the best next step."